MoserMichael/openshift-memusage/README.md

 ## Plan of action

-- Learning about mem. alloc in golang.
-[MEM](https://github.com/MoserMichael/openshift-memusage/blob/master/README.md)
+- Learning about mem. alloc in golang. see [MEM](https://github.com/MoserMichael/openshift-memusage/blob/master/MEM.md)
-    - tcmalloc (no longer used, but it's well documented and is the grandaddy of them)
     - current mem alloc package in golang runtime. (src/runtime/malloc.go in https://github.com/golang/go )
     - what can we get out of ReadMemStats api in terms of data?
 - Quantify the internal fragmentation